What is Arduino?

 Arduino Mega

 The Arduino Mega is the perfect option for projects which require a lot of pins, as the microcontroller has 54 input and output pins.
-PWM is enabled with 14 of these pins, whilst 16 serve as analogue pins and four are intended for hardware port use.
+PWM is enabled with 14 of these pins, whilst 16 serve as analog pins and four are intended for hardware port use.
 The board also boasts 256KB flash memory to store data in.
 It can be connected to a computer through USB connection.

 Arduino Nano